usc-isi-i2/table-linker/tlu.md

 Similar operation is done for all values specified in the`aliases` option.

 The command will follow these steps before loading documents into the Elasticsearch index,
-- Check if index to be created already exists.
+- Check if the index to be created already exists.
-   - if the index exists, do nothing move to next step.
+   - if the index exists, do nothing move to the next step.
-   - if the index does not exist, create the index first with mapping file, if specified, otherwise with default mapping.
-Then move to next step.
+   - if the index does not exist, create the index first with the mapping file, if specified, otherwise with default mapping.
+Then move to the next step.
 - The Elasticsearch document format is JSON, so convert the input KGTK file to JSON documents with the following fields,
    - `id`: the identifier for the node.
-This will computed from the the column `node1` in the input KGTK file.
+This will be computed from the column `node1` in the input KGTK file.
    - `labels`: a list of values specified using the `--labels` option.
    - `aliases`: a list of aliases specified using the `--aliases` option.
 - Batch load the documents into the Elasticsearch index.